EP16.TOKT11122 · Compulsory

 Department: Faculty of Data Science and Artificial Intelligence, National Economics University.

-The course is strongly project-based with groups working on real datasets (e.g., stock prices, macroeconomic indicators, vital signs, EEG/ECG signals).
-Labs focus on project progress.
-A Midterm Project Baseline replaces a written exam; the final deliverable is a comprehensive group project combining classical and ML/DL methods.
+The course is strongly project-based.
+Students work in groups on real datasets (stock prices, macroeconomic indicators, vital signs, EEG/ECG signals).
+All lab weeks are dedicated to project progress presentations.
+A Midterm Project Baseline Report replaces the traditional midterm exam and focuses on establishing strong classical baselines.
+The final deliverable is a comprehensive group project including both classical and ML/DL methods.

 Main textbooks

-- Gebhard Kirchgässner, Jürgen Wolters (2013), Introduction to Modern Time Series Analysis, Springer.
+- Gebhard Kirchgässner, Jürgen Wolters (2013).
+Introduction to Modern Time Series Analysis.

 Other references

-- Tarek A. Atwan (2022), Time Series Analysis with Python Cookbook, Packt Publishing.
+- Tarek A. Atwan (2022).
+Time Series Analysis with Python Cookbook.

-- Changquan Huang & Alla Petukhina (2022), Applied Time Series Analysis and Forecasting with Python, Springer.
+- Changquan Huang, Alla Petukhina (2022).
+Applied Time Series Analysis and Forecasting with Python.

-- Ben Auffarth (2021), Machine Learning for Time-Series with Python, Packt Publishing.
+- Ben Auffarth (2021).
+Machine Learning for Time-Series with Python.

-- Francesca Lazzeri (2020), Machine Learning for Time Series Forecasting with Python, Wiley.
+- Francesca Lazzeri (2020).
+Machine Learning for Time Series Forecasting with Python.

 - G1.
-Understand fundamental time series concepts and applications in finance, economics, healthcare.
+Understand fundamental time series concepts and their applications in stock markets, finance, economics, and healthcare.

 - G2.
 Collect, preprocess, and manipulate time series data in Python using appropriate libraries.